Kratom For Beginners: Top 10 Kratom Tea Questions

 To make these alkaloids want to dissolve in water more, we can do a number of things.
 As discussed, increasing temperature and pressure helps immensely.
 Adding an acid, like the citric acid found in lemon juice, makes the alkaloids more water soluble.
 In essence, the acid binds with the kratom alkaloids, lowering their energy, and encouraging them to dissolve in the hot water.

 Now the acid is not absolutely necessary, simply using hot water and/or high pressure will also yield a strong tea.
-However, omitting the acid dramatically increases the time needed to make a potent beverage.
+However, omitting the acid dramatically increases the time needed to make a powerful beverage.
 Traditionally, in Thailand kratom tea leaves were simmered for upwards of three hours (without any acidic additives)!

 #2 Is Kratom Tea Stronger than Powder?